Skip to main content

 Thinking Like a Sharp Bettor: How to Spot Value in the Odds

-In the world of sports betting, "value" is a term that gets thrown around a lot.
+In sports betting, "value" gets thrown around constantly.
 Pundits and handicappers are always touting the day's "best value bets."
-But what exactly does it mean for a bet to have value?
+But what does it actually mean for a bet to have value?

-But how do you go about determining whether a bet has value?
-That's where the art and science of betting strategy comes into play.
+But how do you figure out whether a bet has value?
+That's what separates sharp bettors from the rest.

-Skilled sports bettors consider three key factors when assessing the value of a potential wager:
+Sharp bettors look at three main factors when sizing up a potential wager:

 1. True Win Probability: What are the real chances of each outcome occurring, based on a complete analysis of relevant quantitative and qualitative factors?
 This is the foundation of successful handicapping.